 Bruce is the Commission’s legal officer with responsibility for managing the use of legal powers.
 He is originally from Wellington, New Zealand, where he practised as a barrister and solicitor before moving to Scotland in 2002.
 He worked for the Scottish Parliament and Scotland’s Commissioner for Children and Young People before joining the Commission as a founding member of staff in October 2008.

-He is a member of Scotland’s Children’s Panel, a tribunal that deals with children who have committed offences or who are in need of care and protection.
+Since 2004 Bruce has been a member of Scotland’s Children’s Panel, a tribunal which deals with children who have committed offences or who are in need of care and protection.
 He is also the Chair of the Board of the Trustees of the Scottish Child Law Centre, a charity which provides legal advice and training on Scots law and children's rights.

-He has been a contributing author to a number of books, including most recently National Human Rights Institutions in Europe: Comparative, European and International Perspectives.
+He has been a contributing author to a number of books, including National Human Rights Institutions in Europe: Comparative, European and International Perspectives.

 Contact Email: email@example.com